 The Presbytery, Cawley Road, Chichester, West Sussex PO19 1XB

-St Richards is an unremarkable building but contains an extensive scheme of stained glass, an early use in the UK of the dalles de verre technique.
+St Richards is an unremarkable building but contains an extensive scheme of stained glass, an early use in the UK of the dalle de verre technique.
 It also contains paintings of some quality by David O’Connell.
-The significance of the glass makes St Richards a candidate for statutory listing.

 Original Date: 1958